xtanaa001/academic-kickstart/content/research/research.md

   icon = "subscript"
   icon_pack = "fas"
   name = "Algorithms"
-  description = "I develop online/distributed algorithms for optimization and machine learning."
+  description = "I specialize in the design of online/distributed algorithms in optimization and machine learning."

 # for efficient decision making in the face of dynamics and uncertain future information
 # in the face of dynamics,  I develop online and distributed algorithms for network optimization in the face of dynamics, ranging from changing user behaviors to network connectivity and resource availability